Anof-cyber/MobSecco/README.md

 [Recreating Cordova Mobile Apps to Bypass Security Implementations](https://medium.com/@Ano_F_/recreating-cordova-mobile-apps-to-bypass-security-implementations-8845ff7bdc58 "Recreating Cordova Mobile Apps to Bypass Security Implementations")

-## Prerequisites

-- Python 3.6+
-- NodeJS with NPM
-- Java JDK
-- Android SDK + Android Studio
-- Gradle
-- Cordova

-> **Note**:
-> The system environment should contain the necessary requirements.
-The build process relies heavily on specific versions of Cordova and Gradle.
-It is not possible to determine the exact version used in the original application.
-To ensure a successful build process, it is important to use compatible or closely related versions.

 ## Installation
 Manual Installation